Get Confidential Help 24/7

 What is more, research has found that individuals who seek help for an alcohol use disorder are more likely to be in remission at the third-year mark in recovery than individuals who do not get help for their disease.
 That was the conclusion of a study in the journal, Addiction.
 In the study, researchers examined recovery outcomes for those in alcohol treatment and those not in alcohol treatment, by assessing relapse rates at the one-year, three-year, eight-year and 16-year mark.
 They found those who sought treatment did better.

 Cocaine and Meth Relapse Rates

 Relapse rates for the stimulant drugs cocaine and methamphetamine reinforce the same impression that addiction treatment makes a positive difference and can be a significant predictor of recovery.
-A national study by researchers at the Institute of Behavioral Research at Texas Christian University followed people who had gone through treatment for cocaine addiction over the course of one year post-rehab.
+A national study by researchers at the Institute of Behavioral Research at Texas Christian University followed people who had gone through treatment for cocaine addiction over the course of one-year post-rehab.
 They found that 377 (23.5 percent) of 1,605 individuals were using cocaine weekly within one year of treatment — a significant drop from the 73 percent who were using cocaine weekly before treatment.

 The statistics regarding meth relapse rates also favor choosing detox and treatment over detox alone.
-In one study cited by Reuters, 48 percent of meth users who followed detox with drug rehab were still sober after three months; and 20 percent of those who attended treatment were still abstinent after one year, in contrast to only 7 percent of people who had undergone only detox or received no treatment.
+In one study cited by Reuters, 48 percent of meth users who followed detox with drug rehab was still sober after three months; and 20 percent of those who attended treatment were still abstinent after one year, in contrast to only 7 percent of people who had undergone the only detox or received no treatment.